jlogan03/interpn/docs/index.md

 [Python Docs](https://interpnpy.readthedocs.io/en/latest/) |
 [Rust Docs](https://docs.rs/interpn/latest/interpn/)

-N-dimensional interpolation/extrapolation methods, no-std and no-alloc compatible, prioritizing correctness, performance, and compatiblity with memory-constrained environments.

-Available as a rust crate and python library.
+This library provides serializable N-dimensional interpolators backed by compute-heavy code written in Rust.

 These methods perform zero allocation when evaluated (except, optionally, for the output).
 Because of this, they have minimal per-call overhead, and are particularly effective when examining small numbers of observation points.
-See the [performance](https://interpnpy.readthedocs.io/en/latest/perf/) page for detailed benchmarks.
+See the [performance](/perf) page for detailed benchmarks.

 ## Features
 | Feature →<br>↓ Interpolant Method | Regular<br>Grid | Rectilinear<br>Grid | Json<br>Serialization |
 |-----------------------------------|-----------------|---------------------|-----------------------|
 | Linear                            |   ✅            |     ✅              | ✅                    |